 As our media landscape continues to shift, The Media Consortium must take advantage of this critical moment to support the evolution of its members into sustainable organizations and increase the overall impact of the progressive media sector.
-By expanding our membership strategy we can evolve our network to accomplish the organization’s mission, help the progressive media sector advance and deepen the accomplishments of our strategic principles.
-This strategy influences the types of new members we will recruit and the launch of an “associate member” strategy.
+By expanding our membership strategy we can evolve our network to accomplish the organization’s mission, and help the progressive media sector advance and deepen the accomplishments of our strategic principles.
+This strategy influences the types of new members we will recruit and includes the launch of an “associate member” strategy.

 There is a mutual benefit to expanding the scope of our membership structure to include different types of organizations.
 Our current members will be exposed to new enterprises that are capturing value through new orientations, platforms, business models and demographics.
 New players will benefit from the legacy experience of TMC member organizations in terms of fundraising, content development, and how these organizations are evolving in this new media environment.